verdaccio/verdaccio/website/docs/plugin-generator.md

 :::caution

-generator-verdaccio-plugin does not compality yeoman version 5 now, you must use version 4 correctly.
+`generator-verdaccio-plugin` is not compatible with yeoman version 5 yet.
+You must use version 4 for it to function correctly.

 :::